-Preparing you to work or to advance your career in the museum and heritage sectors.
+Preparing you to establish or advance your career in the museum and heritage sectors.

 Summary

-This established programme shares best practice and expertise in various aspects of museum studies, cultural management, exhibition practice and care of collections.
+This established programme shares best practice and expertise in aspects of museum studies, cultural management, exhibition practice and care of collections.
 The modules draw upon the expectations of the museum standards programmes in UK and Ireland and present these within an international context.
-Lectures include points of discussion on key issues concerning the museum profession globally.
+Course content explore key issues concerning the museum profession globally and you will have opportunity to explore the content with your peers.
 Tutors are either lecturers in Ulster University or senior staff in the museum sector.

 We’d love to hear from you!